discordjs/guide/guide/interactions/slash-commands.md

 ### Responding to a command

 There are multiple ways of responding to a slash command, each of these are covered in the following segments.
-The most common way of sending a response is by using the `Interaction#reply()` method:
+The most common way of sending a response is by using the `BaseInteraction#reply()` method:

 ::: warning
-Initially an interaction token is only valid for three seconds, so that's the timeframe in which you are able to use the `Interaction#reply()` method.
+Initially an interaction token is only valid for three seconds, so that's the timeframe in which you are able to use the `BaseInteraction#reply()` method.
 Responses that require more time ("Deferred Responses") are explained later in this page.
 :::

 ```js {1,4-6}